Threshold KNN-Shapley: A Linear-Time and Privacy-Friendly Approach to Data Valuation: Introduction

-\blfootnote{*Correspondence to Jiachen T. Wang and Ruoxi Jia.} Data valuation is an emerging research area that seeks to measure the contribution of individual data sources to the training of machine learning (ML) models.
+Data valuation is an emerging research area that seeks to measure the contribution of individual data sources to the training of machine learning (ML) models.
 Data valuation is essential in data marketplaces for ensuring equitable compensation for data owners, and in explainable ML for identifying influential training data.
 The importance of data valuation is underscored by the DASHBOARD Act introduced in the U.S. Senate in 2019 \cite{dashboardact}, which mandates companies to provide users with an assessment of their data's economic value.
 Moreover, OpenAI's Future Plan explicitly highlights ``the fair distribution of AI-generated benefits'' as a key question moving forward \cite{openaifuture}.

 \textbf{Data Shapley.} Inspired by cooperative game theory, \cite{ghorbani2019data,jia2019towards} initiated the study of using the Shapley value as a principled approach for data valuation.
 The Shapley value \cite{shapley1953value} is a famous solution concept from game theory for fairly assigning the total revenue to each player.
 In a typical scenario of data valuation, training data points are collected from different sources, and the data owner of each training data point can be regarded as ``player'' in a cooperative game. ``Data Shapley'' refers to the method of using the Shapley value as the contribution measure for each data owner.
 Since its introduction, many different variants of Data Shapley have been proposed \cite{jia2019efficient, ghorbani2020distributional, wang2020principled, bian2021energy, kwon2022beta, lin2022measuring, wu2022davinz, karlavs2022data, wang2023data}, reflecting its effectiveness in quantifying data point contributions to ML model training.